Yogesh0610/phonepe-laravel/README.markdown

 ## License

-This package is licensed under the MIT License.
+This **Laravel PhonePe integration** package is licensed under the MIT License.